ohEmily/Workshop_IntroToConfigurationManagement/README.md

 If you delete the offending line in your `known_hosts` file (in this case, delete line 8 in `Users/emily/.ssh/known_hosts`), the error will go away.

 Alternatively, you can run `ssh-keygen -R <ip_address>`.

+### DigitalOcean is Taking Long
+In general, DO has excellent up time.
+But for your own sanity, feel free to check `check status.digitalocean.com`.